 If you choose to burp him sitting up, you may find that he actually burps quicker in this position.
 Spread the cloth over his legs as he sits on your lap, protecting both you and your baby from any spitting up.
 Support his head and the front of his body with one hand while you gently pat or massage his back.

-You don’t have to wait until your baby finishes feeding to burp him.
+You don’t have to wait until feeding finishes feeding to burp your baby.
 In fact, at the halfway mark is the usual guide for when you should take a break and burp him.
 So if the baby is halfway done his bottle, take a few minutes to get him in the burping position you and he likes best.
 Notice that I said a few minutes.
 Burping doesn’t have to be a lengthy process where the poor mother is stuck patting the poor baby’s back for half an hour.
 If the baby is ready to burp, he’ll burp.
 If he hasn’t burped after five minutes max, continue to feed him or if he’s finished, try again later.

 If you’re breast feeding, you can try burping them before you switch breasts.
 Just listen to your baby.
-If he’s fussing before the halfway point then maybe he’s telling you that he needs to be burped now.
+If he’s fussing before the halfway point, then maybe he’s telling you that he needs to be burped now.

-You might be disconcerted by if he spits up when you burp him, thinking that he’s bringing up his food and you have to feed him more to make up for it.
+You might be disconcerted if he spits up when you burp him, thinking that he’s bringing up his food, and you have to feed him more to make up for it.
 In the majority of cases, you needn’t worry.
 However, if you find that he spitting up more than he’s taking in, you may have cause for concern.
 If he’s losing weight or becoming dehydrated in addition to spitting up too much, this is definitely something that your doctor should be made aware of.

 You may find that the pain your baby is feeling as a result of gassiness could be a symptom of something more serious like gastroesophageal reflux disease.
 So if you notice that your baby continues to cry and fuss even after you’ve burped them, talk to your doctor and ask if your baby could be tested for GERD.